4 Skills for Publication-Ready Research

 “Help me create a Claude Code skill.
 I want a skill called [name] that does [what].
 I’ve been doing this manually — here’s what the process looks like: [describe steps].
 Create the SKILL.md file in .claude/skills/[name]/ with frontmatter and instructions.”

-7 MEMORY.md: How Claude Learns From Its Mistakes
+7 Auto-Memory: How Claude Learns From Its Mistakes

 Claude has no memory between sessions.
 Every time you start a new conversation, it begins from scratch.
 If you corrected Claude yesterday — told it to use theme_bw() instead of theme_meridian(), or to never modify raw data files — it has already forgotten.
 Without intervention, you’ll make the same correction again tomorrow, and the day after that.

-CLAUDE.md (Tutorial 2) solves part of this problem by giving Claude stable rules at the start of every session: who you are, what tools to use, how to behave.
+CLAUDE.md (Tutorial 2) solves part of this problem by giving Claude stable rules at the start of every session.
 But CLAUDE.md is for rules you know in advance.
 Many of the most important lessons only emerge through use — the edge cases, the quirks, the project-specific conventions that you discover when Claude gets something wrong.

 7.2 How it works